 What Should I Know About Receiving Medical Care Under Northern Virginia Workers’ Compensation Benefits?

 Workers’ compensation pays for hospital or any other medical expenses required to diagnose and treat the workplace injury for which you receive benefits.
 You should also receive benefits to pay for rehabilitation and retraining.

 After an injury on the job, be sure to seek medical attention immediately.
 Any delay in seeking medical care may reflect poorly on your claim.
 If your injury requires immediate care, go to an emergency room and tell the staff you have been injured on the job.

 Depending on the state and your employer’s workers’ comp insurance policy, you may have to be treated by their own doctor or a provider in their network.
-Check with our experienced Virginia work injury lawyers today, with additional offices in Washington, D.C. and Greenbelt MD, to determine which course is applicable to your case.
+Check with our experienced Virginia work injury lawyers today to determine which course is applicable to your case.

 After you receive any necessary emergency care for your workplace injury, it is important to research which doctor or specialist is covered under your workers’ comp insurance for follow-up care.
 If you see a doctor that is not in the network, your claim may be denied.